Gruzzly-bear/Internship-Prosper-IT-Consulting/README.md

     </div>
 ```

-The way I did it made it simple and understandable for the user to read.
+The way I accomplished this made it simple and understandable for the user to read.

-## Fixing issue with the calander.
+## Fixing issues with the calander.
 There were a few issues with the calander that needed to be addressed.
 Such as checkboxes needing to be disabled when certain choices were chosen elsewhere.
+This was mostly useful for time selection of an event.
+There were two predetermined times in the system.
+Matinee and Evening.
+When ever someone selected the box for either of those, they wanted the dropdown selector for specific times to be disabled.
+Also, the same code could be reformatted and reused to disable the checkboxes if a specific time was checked in the checkboxes.
 The calander add event page needed to be cleaned and formatted to appeal better to the user.
+Everything was aligned to the left side of the page.
+Near to the edge.
+I adjusted some padding and centered everything.

 ```Javascript
     $('#disableUnchecked').change(function () {